3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 In your terminal run `brew install node`

-For this lesson, we're going to use the Node REPL in the terminal.
+For this lesson, we're going to use the **Node REPL** in the terminal.
+    - Does everyone know what REPL means?
+    - It stands for, read-evaluate-print-loop.
+It's a programming environment that takes user input, evaluates it and returns the result.

 1. $ `brew install node`
 2. Once you have node installed you can run $`node` and it will open up a JavaScript REPL
-3. ^C (control + C) twice to exit.
+3. ^C (control + C) **twice** to exit.

 #### Running a Javascript file

 1. `cd ~/Desktop`
 1. `touch test.js`
-2. `atom test.js`
+2. `subl test.js`
-2. Add the line `console.log('hello world!')`
+2. Add the line `console.log('Hello, friends!')`
 3. Save that file.
 4. Run `node test.js` in the Terminal.

-Node is running the file `test.js` and the function `console.log()` will log whatever value is passed in to the console (the terminal).
+With this command, node will run the file `test.js` and the function `console.log()` will log whatever value is passed into the console (the terminal).

 (Project non-specific binaries can be run from any directory!)

 #### <a name="typeof">typeof()</a>

-To get an idea of the type of data we're working with, we can use [`typeof()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof).
+To get an idea of the type of data we're working with, we can use [`typeof()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) method.
 Let's try it out in the console with the following:

 ```js
 typeof 37